-This report describes a pedestrian level wind (PLW) study undertaken to satisfy concurrent Zoning By-law Amendment and Site Plan Control application requirements for the proposed residential development located 211 Clarence Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+This report describes a pedestrian level wind (PLW) study to satisfy Site Plan Control application requirements for a proposed residential development located at 98-100 Bearbrook Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
 Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
-The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-7D, and summarized as follows:
+A complete summary of the predicted wind conditions is provided in Section 5 and illustrated in Figures 3A-5, and is summarized as follows:

-- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
-Specifically, conditions over surrounding sidewalks, walkways, and in the vicinity of building access points, are considered acceptable according to the City of Ottawa wind criteria. - 2) Regarding the common amenity terrace serving the proposed development at the MPH Level, wind conditions are predicted to be suitable for sitting during the summer, becoming mostly suitable for sitting during the remaining three seasons.
-The noted conditions are considered acceptable according to the City of Ottawa wind criteria. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- 1) All grade level areas within and surrounding the subject site are predicted to be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, walkways, surface parking lots, and in the vicinity of building access points, are considered acceptable without mitigation. - 2) To ensure conditions over the Level 9 amenity terrace are suitable for the intended passive uses during the typical use period (May to October, inclusive), it is recommended that wind barriers, typically glazed and rising at least 1.6 metres above the local walking surface, be installed along the perimeter of the amenity space. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (e.g., thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.